Ismailism: Muhammad-Shahi Nizari/Mumini

 The offshoot of the Muhammad-Shahi or Mumini Nizari Ismailis who follow the elder son of Shams al-Din (Nizari) Muḥammad d.
 1310, the 28th Qasim-Shahi Imam, named ʻAlāʼ ad-Dīn Mumin Shāh d.
 1337 (26th Imam of the Muhammad-Shahi or Mumini Nizari Ismailis) and his son Muhammad Shah d 1404, the twenty-seventh Imam.
-They follow this line of Imams until the disappearance of the 40th Imam al-Amir Muhammad al-Baqir in 1796 when they lost contact with him while he resided in India.
-In 1887 the bulk of this group joined the Qasim-Shahi Nizaris led by Aga Khan III.
+They follow this line of Imams until the disappearance of the 40th Imam al-Amir Muhammad al-Baqir in 1796 when they lost contact with him while he resided in India (The Imam Baqir ziarat in Chipurson Valley, Hunza could be related to this imam not 5th Imam Baqir).
+In 1887 the bulk of this group joined the Qasim-Shahi Nizaris led by Aga Khan III (This event correlates to conversion of Ismailis in Gilgit-Baltistan at the hand of so called Dai Abdus Samad.
+Many ismailis converted to Twelver Shias who considered the new teachings divergent from mainstream teachings expressed in Quran and Hadith ie Namaz, Fasting, usage of mosque etc).
 There are 15,000 followers of this line of Nizari Imams in Syria today, locally called the Jafariyah who follow the Shafi'i Fiqh in the absence of their Imam.

 There is also a historical dispute as to whether Imam Qasim Shah was a brother or a paternal uncle to ʻAlāʼ ad-Dīn Mumin Shāh.
 The most famous Imam of this line of Nizari Imams was Shah Tahir bin Radi al-Din II al-Husayni ad-Dakkani, the 31st Imam who died in 1549.
 He was famous for converting the sultan of the Ahmadnagar Sultanate Burhan Nizam Shah I to Shia Islam.
 His father the 30th Imam Radi al-Din II bin Tahir who died in 1509, came from Sistan to Badakshan and established his rule of the region.
 He was killed and a regional Timurid dynasty ruler Mirza Khan established his rule over the region.